This is me

 These days I’m a photographer and copywriter and spend my time telling stories through words and pictures.
 Lucky, lucky me.

-I’ve trained with some brilliant training academies and professional photographers, including The Trained Eye , Alan Law and Kate Hopewell-Smith, as well as second shooting for the photographer genius Rafe Abrook.
-I use Canon 5D Mark iv cameras and a range of prime lenses – camera geek speak for ‘I’ve invested in the very best equipment’.
+I’ve trained with some brilliant training academies and professional photographers, including The Trained Eye , Alan Law and Kate Hopewell-Smith, as well as second shooting for the photographer genius Rafe Abrook and the lovely Erica Hawkins.
+I use two Canon 5D Mark iv cameras and a range of prime lenses – camera geek speak for ‘I’ve invested in the very best equipment’.

 I’ve also worked with some fantastic brands including Signet – the name behind high street jewellers, Ernest Jones, H.Samuel and Leslie Davis – on big events including the Brighton Marathon and for big charities, including the Alzheimer’s Society’s Memory Walk.